1l2p-dev/spad-fip-gauges/README.md

 # Installation

 Browse and download the .snp files or the .zip archives you want to your SPAD.neXt FIP gauges folder.
+More information and support can be found on [SPAD.neXt Discord](https://discord.gg/84H6QUmpBU).

 # Available aircraft gauges list